 Stardust was launched by NASA in 1999.
 Scientists sent it into outer space to collect samples from comets.
 So how did Stardust collect those samples?
 It contained plates of aerogel, a type of sticky stuff that attracted and kept the comet materials.
 It traveled three billion miles before returning to earth January 15, 2006, with samples it took from comet Wild 2.
 Children can have a great time exploring the Stardust NASA site for kids at: Stardust.

-Kepler Space Observatory was launched from Florida in 2009.
+Kepler Space Telescope was launched from Florida in 2009.
 Named after the German astronomer Johannes Kepler, the observatory searched for earth-like planets in other parts of the galaxy.
-Before it was decommissioned in 2018, it provided more information than any observatory on earth.
-The Kepler Space Observatory and other instruments have located 4104 new exoplanets.
-Children can participate in some interactives at: Kepler Space Observatory.
+Before it was decommissioned on October 30, 2018, it provided more information than any observatory on earth.
+The Kepler Space Telescope and other instruments have located 4104 new exoplanets.
+Children can participate in some interactives at: Kepler Space Telescope.